-The embryo will be measured from the top of its head, the “crown” to its bottom or “rump”.
-This is because it is the longest portion of the embryo’s body and provides an ideal measurement baseline of growth and development.
-The limbs and the yolk sac, though obviously important, are not the primary means of measuring growth.
+Your embryo will be measured from the top of its head, the “crown” to its bottom or “rump”.
+This is called the crown-rump-length or CRL.
+This is because it is the longest portion of the baby’s body gives an ideal measurement of its growth and development.

-An average length of the embryo at 7 weeks is anywhere between 5mm-12mm.
+An average length of the embryo at 7 weeks is between 5-9 mm long.
 The average weight is less than 1 gram.
-Obviously, every pregnancy is unique and individual factors influence the size of the embryo at this early stage, and the embryo shows development week by week.
+Obviously, every pregnancy is unique and individual factors influence the size of the embryo.

 There are two ways of having a seven week ultrasound.
 One is via the abdomen – transabdominally and the other is through the vagina – transvaginally.
-Some sonographers believe that at seven weeks of gestation, transvaginal ultrasound provides the best and most accurate visualisation.
+At 7 weeks gestation, transvaginal ultrasound provides the best and most accurate visualisation.
 This is because the transducer does not need to send sound waves through multiple layers of muscle and tissue to “pick up” the returning images.

-When a transvaginal ultrasound is done at seven weeks gestation, the transducer is placed in the mother’s vagina and the sound waves are transmitted via her cervix and directly into the uterus.
+When a transvaginal ultrasound is done at seven weeks gestation, the transducer is placed in the mother’s vagina and the sound waves are transmitted via her cervix directly into the uterus.
 With this form of scan it is not as necessary for the mother to have a full bladder.
-When having a transabdominal ultrasound, however, a full bladder is necessary in order to “lift” the uterus up and out of the pelvis so the embryo can be seen more clearly.
+When having a transabdominal ultrasound, however, a partially full bladder is recommended.
+This helps to move the bowel out from the pelvis into the abdomen so the uterus, ovaries and pregnancy can be seen more clearly.
 Later on as the pregnancy progresses, a full bladder is not necessary as the enlarging uterus is no longer contained in the pelvic rim.